FareCompare/kinesis-http-python/README.md

 # kinesis-http-python
-Code to act as an endpoint for kinesis
+Code to act as an endpoint for kinesis http delivery